SirDap/tripodvideoninja/_posts/2016-01-18-rewrapping-and-adding-timecode-to-mp4s.markdown

 #### ffmpeg Woes

 ffmpeg is the open source king for video compression.
-Many programs like Handbrake are built on it, so i was excited to learn it can add timecode as well!
+Many programs like Handbrake are built on it, so I was excited to learn it can add timecode as well!
 To rewrap a container with timecode the syntax is like so:

 `ffmpeg -i Day_1.mov -codec copy -timecode 04:25:50.00 Day_1.ffmpeg.mov`